That place…began from the resonance of intersecting points…

 Every time Wander goes to rest beside a Save Shrine and, every time he wakes up within the Temple, he is gripping the Ancient Sword.
 In the PS2 and PS3 versions, he never puts the sword away between the time he delivers the final blow to the time he wakes up.
 In the PS4 version, however, he puts it back within the scabbard as a Colossus crumples to the earth, lest he lose his grip on their fur and go flying; the next time we see him, he is on the Temple floor and the sword is in his hand, unsheathed.
 Though this could simply be a discrepancy, I believe that it is intentional.
 The whole reason Dormin told Wander anything–and let Wander go so far as to explain his situation in the first place–is because Wander had the Sword.
 If the Sword were to somehow slide out of its scabbard during one of the times Wander’s body rises into the White Tunnel, it would make slaying the remaining Colossi painfully more difficult, if not impossible.
 Thus, with what amount of Dormin’s essence is in Wander’s body, Dormin causes him to grab the hilt and prevent it from leaving his persona.
 In the PS2 and 3 versions, Dormin probably was still keeping Wander from letting go.
 The difference is that in the remake, Dormin goes a step further to pull the sword out again.
 This small change makes an otherwise neutral detail lend itself more fully to the story.

-The White Tunnel following the death of the Sixteenth is the exception, of course.
+The White Tunnel following the death of the sixteenth is the exception, of course.
 Dormin tolerated Wander holding the sword so long as he was furthering the Ritual but, when it was complete, there was no need to hold onto it any longer.
 For immortal beings, it is likely that contact with such a weapon causes them pain.
 Dormin’s first words to Wander are, “Hmm?
 Thou possess the ancient sword?
 So thou art mortal…” Dormin may not be capable of utilizing the Sword—even if he had his original body—as it may be like the situation in the Legend of Zelda where the gods and goddesses cannot wield the Triforce.
 Otherwise, it would make little sense why Dormin points out Wander’s mortality.

 Speaking of resting beside Save Shrines, I believe Wander needs to in order to fall asleep and stay asleep by his own accord.
 Dormin told Wander, “If thou find an alter like this one, pray before it and thy woulds shall be healed.”
-These Shrines are probably the only places that offer him relief from the darkness collecting within him.
+Thus, these Shrines are probably the only places that offer him relief from the darkness collecting within him.
 In the least he rests by the Shrines because they are known, recognizable landmarks.
 If we take into account the natural, life-giving power of the Lands, it is likely that they are able to heal those that pray by them, regardless who the travelers pray to.
 Just as the Colossi house the degrading essence of Dormin, the Shrines act as conduits of the Land’s healing power.
 The Shrines are able to work regardless of Dormin’s presence because of their amplifying and harnessing nature.
 The Lands as a whole, however, are only able to return to the state they were once Dormin is banished.

 Further Points [2.2]

 [A] There is the idea that Wander is being painted as “the bad guy” because he is selfishly taking the lives of sixteen beautiful creatures in exchange for the life of one young woman.
 While I wholeheartedly agree that killing the Colossi evokes a deep sense of remorse and loss, I do not believe the game is putting Wander in an entirely evil, selfish light, and here is why.
 The story is about Dormin’s deception of Wander and, how Dormin intentionally did not tell Wander that his essence was imprisoned within the giants.
 It seems to me that players forget how connected the Colossi are to Dormin; without the demon’s soul residing within them, they have no life of their own.
 It is not like the Colossi existed for ages and then Dormin’s soul was put inside of living things.
 The Colossi were newly created so that Dormin could be sealed away.
 “They are memories replaced by ens and naught, and etched into stone.”
 Emon’s words literally mean that the true history of the Land was forgotten and, that something else came to take their place; the Colossi and their Idols.
 This does not mean that people correctly remember anything about the Lands’ new story either.
 Wander certainly didn’t.
 But in Fumito Ueda’s stories, anything that is man-made is ultimately futile.
 The truth will come out and what was made by mortal hands will fall.
 Wander learned what Dormin was really up to and, the magnificent Bridge linking the Lands to the rest of the world was destroyed.
 [It is uncertain whether Emon caused the bridge to fall, or if its destruction was a natural consequence of Dormin’s revival and removal.]
-I digress.
+But I digress.
 The feeling players get that Wander is somehow being evil or selfish is a feeling mostly created by them.
 It is not an unintended consequence; the emotions are certainly warranted.
 But the game is not explicitly the player to think in this way.
 Rather, it portrays Wander as a victim.
 On the surface he is a predator of beauty.
 When more closely examined, he is the greatest victim of them all.
 As Emon said ever so truthfully, Wander was “being used.”
 Players see the Colossi as they do because that is how Wander sees them, not completely knowing what they are.

 [B] The story of Shadow of the Colossus is not the player’s story.
 It is Wander’s.
 The identity separation between the player and the protagonist is crucial to keeping the tale intact.
 I say this because we are only presented with a mere snapshot of his life and, are not given details of past or future events.
 It is just as if we happened to cross Wander’s path.
 The player never takes on Wander’s identity and, never steps so far into his shoes so as to become him.
 We are simply curious observers.
 On the other hand, we are able to experience this snapshot as he does, an element which makes this story so appealing.
 It is only until the end that we are shown events which Wander remains ignorant of.
 This detail alone demonstrates how we are separate from Wander.
 If players really were intended to be him, we would not have seen Emon approaching the Lands, or Agro’s miraculous return to the Shrine, much less Mono’s awakening.